peterhtcui/ErriezSerialTerminal/README.md

 # Serial Terminal library for Arduino

-This is a universal Serial Terminal library for Arduino to parse ASCII commands and arguments.
+This is a universal Serial Terminal library for Arduino to parse ASCII commands and arguments with enhanced features including command history, tab completion, and improved terminal editing capabilities.

 ![Serial Terminal](https://raw.githubusercontent.com/Erriez/ErriezSerialTerminal/master/extras/ScreenshotSerialTerminal.png)